erdc/cmtb/docs/source/dataInfrastructure.rst

 Data Dissemination
 ------------------
-There is a google group where information about the datadissemination is shared.
+There is a google group where information about the data dissemination is shared.
 Please sign up if you're interested

 https://groups.google.com/d/forum/frfdata